cornercorner

 Extending the Options Window

 1. Right-click the "CoolOptions" project node and choose New > Other.
 Under Categories, select Module Development.
-Under File Types, select Options Panel.
-You should now see the following:
+Under File Types, select Options Panel:

 Click Next.

-2. In the next panel, specify the type of panel that you want to create and fill in the information required.
-Initially, this panel looks as follows:
+1. In the next panel, you specify the type of panel that you want to create:

-Fill in the above dialog with the following details:
+1. Fill in the dialog with the following details:

 • Title.
 Cool Options